 Screen printed apparel is an economical addition to any marketing campaign, event or business.
 Apparel is a basic, functional promotional item for any group.
 MSSI has our own presses for optimum quality control.
-Our screen printing department in Boulder is comprised of three automatic presses that both can handle up to 12 color prints, one manual press for small run prints as well as custom placement art, one can holder press and a digital printer.
+Our screen printing department in Boulder is comprised of three automatic presses that both can handle up to 12 color prints, one manual press for small run prints as well as custom placement art, and a one can holder press.
 As one of the Front Range’s premier screen printers, we can accommodate orders from one piece to thousands of pieces.

 Screen printing uses a stencil, or screen, a squeegee is passed over the screen pushing ink onto the printed surface.
 Each color is applied using a different screen, one at a time to combine the colors into the finished art.
 Pricing is based on the number of colors within your art.
 Screen printing is the best option for designs that require a high level of vibrancy or if the product is a dark color.

 If you have your own business and have a pre-existing relationship with apparel distributors, are able to create your own vector-based artwork, but need a partner to help decorate your blank goods, we offer contract printing services.
 In the interest of saving your valuable time, you can drop ship your blank goods directly to us.
 We check in each order that arrives to us before we go to press to assure there are no shortages from your supplier ahead of time.
 We are a 1-2 day ship from most major apparel distributors.
 We ask that a Purchase Order accommodate each order that contract print outlines:

 - Your PO Number or Job Reference Name

 - Your desired in-hands date (please specify if your order is for a date-specific event)

 - The brand of the shirts to be printed

 - The location where the artwork is to be printed